Assisted Living

 • Term life insurance policies

-• Long-term care policies
+• Long-term care insurance policies

-In many cases, older adults may have income above the Medicaid threshold yet still find themselves in need of public assistance due to high medical costs.
+In many cases, older adults may have income above the Medicaid threshold yet still find themselves in need of public assistance due to high long-term care costs.
 Several states address this through a Medicaid “spend down,” which allows individuals to reduce their countable income by subtracting allowable medical expenses.[02]
 By lowering their countable income, these individuals may become eligible for Medicaid long-term care.
 This may also be referred to as the medically needy pathway to Medicaid eligibility.

 Can someone have long-term care insurance and Medicaid?

 Yes, a person can have private long-term care insurance and Medicaid.
 In fact, many states offer partnerships for long-term care that combine public assistance with private insurance.
 That said, in most states, Medicaid will only cover costs that aren’t paid by the private insurance.
-It’s also important to note that certain types of long-term care insurance policies may affect eligibility for Medicaid, as they may be included an individual’s income and asset levels.
+It’s also important to note that certain types of long-term care insurance policies may affect eligibility for Medicaid, as they may be included in an individual’s income and asset calculation.

 How much does Medicaid cover for long-term care?

-So, while Medicaid will generally cover all of the costs of long-term care, the coverage is not free, as patients are still required to pay some percentage of their income.
+So, while Medicaid will generally cover all the costs of long-term care, the coverage is not free, as patients are still required to pay some percentage of their income.

 Medicaid will periodically reassess people to ensure they still qualify for the program.
 So, any changes in income, assets, or care needs could impact eligibility for Medicaid coverage.